KSDunne/yoga_flip/README.md

 #### JS Hint

 - No errors or warnings were returned on JSHint.
+It states 1 unused variable on line 281, however this is not unused.
+It is called in the index.html file using onclick.

 ![JavaScript validation](docs/js_validation.PNG)